sofiedeweer/openising/ising/inputs/config/README.md

 *broadcast_delay:* [int] The same as accumulation delay, but now in the boradcast dimension.

+*sigma:* [float] the amount of standard deviation present in the mismatch of the coupling unit.
+When -1 this is disabled in the simulation.

 *ode_choice:* [str] which ODE solver to perform the simulation with.
 Currently RK (Runge-Kutta 4) and FE (Forward Euler) are implemented.

 **Parameters for BRIM solver**